madphysicist/puzzle-solvers/doc/elimination.rst

 just a label is sufficient.
 This is a process-of-elimination problem, so the solver removes all the possibilities that ``'Dana'`` may be any other size, and that anyone else might be size ``'XL'``.
-It then follows through with any additional :py:meth:`~Solver.implications` the changes might have.
+It then follows through with any additional :ref:`implications <elimination-logic-implications>` the changes might have.

 If the same label is repeated in more than one category, the category is mandatory.
 Items can be specified unambiguously as two-element (category,